 - Wash the bell peppers, clean out the seeds and cut them into strips.

-- In a large pan melt the butter over medium heat, add the flour, tomato paste and ketchup and fry for a couple of minutes.
+- In a large pan melt the butter over medium heat, add the flour, tomato paste, ketchup and garlic paste, and fry for a couple of minutes.
 Be careful not to burn it.

 - In another pan heat vegetable oil over medium heat.